Medallion Program Level Two

 *“Active member” is defined as having completed one full semester in a role, actively participating in group decisions, and being in good standing.

-There are three Opening Sessions for Level Two during spring 2018:
+There are three Opening Sessions for Level Two during fall 2018:

 Opening Session Level Two (The Practice of Leadership) workshops can be requested by filling out this form.
 Groups must have at least eight people signed up to attend in order to request an opening session workshop.